ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -Prefix
 The Prefix parameter specifies an alias to add to nouns in the names of older remote PowerShell cmdlets (cmdlet with nouns that don't already start with EXO).
-A valid value is a text string without spaces or special characters like underscrores, asterisks etc, and you can't use the value EXO (this prefix is reserved for PowerShell V2 module cmdlets).
+A valid value is a text string without spaces or special characters like underscrores, asterisks etc, and you can't use the value EXO (this prefix is reserved for the Get-EXO* cmdlets in the ExchangeOnlineManagement module).

 ```yaml
 Type: String